chef/chef-web-docs/content/infra_language/secrets.md

     parent = "chef_infra/infra_language"
 +++

 Chef Infra Client 17.5 and later includes a Secrets Management Integration helper.
-This helper allows accessing secrets from the following secrets management systems within your Infra recipes or resources:
+This helper allows you to access secrets from the following secrets management systems within your Infra recipes or resources:

 - AWS Secrets Manager
 - Akeyless Vault